MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - Lifecycle rules re: not refreshing instances when AMI updates.
 - Attachment points on unix devices and how to best attach EBS volumes to EC2 instances.
 - Randomness in Terraform and templatefile to add randomness to other files
+- Ansible integration with Terraform and how to pass Terraform details/outputs to Ansible inventory via. templatefile
+- Docker restart flag

 ## Resources Used: